 Alternate History: Based on the City Memorials, Lords of Shadows 2 takes place in a world where the centuries-long struggle between Dracula and the Brotherhood of Light is considered to be historical fact.
-This makes sense, considering that the game's prologue has Dracula wiping out an entire army by himself.
+This makes sense, considering that the game's prologue has Dracula wiping out an entire army by way of a gigantic explosion that could be seen from space.
 Something like that would be hard to keep secret.

-Another Side, Another Story: The first DLC is an ad-on story campaign that focuses on what Alucard was doing before and during the main game.
+Another Side, Another Story: The DLC is an add-on story campaign that focuses on what Alucard was doing before and during the main game.